thinks/fast-marching-method/README.md

 references for further reading

 ## Design
-The entire code base in this repository resides within a single header file (exluding test code).
-This makes it very easy to add as a dependency in existing projects.
+The FMM implementation in this repository is in a [single header file](https://github.com/thinks/fast-marching-method/blob/master/include/thinks/fastMarchingMethod.hpp).
+This makes it very easy to add as a dependency to existing projects.
 Further, the code has no external dependencies other than the standard C++ libraries.
-This means that all interfaces use standard types, such as `std::array` and `std::vector`.
+All interfaces use standard types, such as `std::array` and `std::vector`.
 As mentioned earlier robustness and correctness have been prioritized over speed.
-A set of test functionality is provided in this repository, but is of course not needed to run the FMM code.
+Besides the FMM implmentation, a some tests are provided in this repository in the [test folder](https://github.com/thinks/fast-marching-method/tree/master/test).
+The test code is of course not required to use the implementation, but demonstrates the correctness of the implementation.
+Also, if changes are made in a cloned repository extending the tests to cover new features or bug fixes becomes possible.
+Feel free to make a pull request with any type of improvements!
 Testing and verification of correctness are discussed in more detail below.

 ## Usage